 Predator control in Alaska is an important tool to consider when managing caribou populations with historically variable abundance, particularly in areas where predation pressure from wolves and bears can affect calf survival rates.
-By managing predator numbers, particularly during calving seasons, wildlife managers may help improve caribou recruitment, or the number of calves that survive to adulthood.
+By managing predator numbers, particularly during calving seasons, wildlife managers may help improve the number of calves that survive to adulthood.
 Ungulates, like caribou, are an essential prey species that can be influenced by the dynamics of predator-prey relationships.
 In areas where predators maintain high densities, it is possible that high rates of predation can cause population declines in prey species or suppress growth of a herd.
 Short-term controlled predator management can help alleviate this pressure, allowing ungulate populations time to recover and thrive in those regions where habitat quality is otherwise adequate to support higher ungulate densities.
 This practice remains an important tool for balancing ecological interactions when studies indicate that predators are a main driver of population suppression.